Wilto/wilto-makes-food/_src/orders/index.md

 alt: A cake.

 ---

-That’s right.
-Starting in 2019, I’m gonna take some orders.

-[stay tuned](https://twitter.com/wiltomakesfood) for further announcements, and don’t hesitate to [drop me a line](mailto:me@wiltomakesfood.com) if you’ve got something in mind right now.

 Said orders likely won’t be open _all_ the time.
 I’m just one person, and I’m not retired from my day job just yet—but I got more time than I have excuses to bake, so _here we are_.

+[Stay tuned](https://twitter.com/wiltomakesfood) for further announcements, and don’t hesitate to [drop me a line](mailto:me@wiltomakesfood.com) if you’ve got something in mind right now.

 ### Cakes